-Southern Maine Community College does not offer substance/alcohol abuse programs.
-Students (who have alcohol or other substance abuse issues) are strongly encouraged to contact their medical provider, a certified substance abuse counselor, or, if in crisis, the Maine Statewide Crisis Hotline at 1-888-568-1112.
+Southern Maine Community College does not offer formal substance/alcohol abuse counseling.
+Students who have alcohol or other substance abuse issues are strongly encouraged to contact their medical provider, a certified substance abuse counselor, or, if in crisis, the Maine Statewide Crisis Hotline at 1-888-568-1112.